Nigeria: Oil and natural gas

 Nigeria has a total of 159 oil fields and 1,481 wells in operation according to the Department of Petroleum Resources.
 The most productive region of the nation is the coastal Niger Delta Basin in the Niger Delta or "south-south" region which encompasses 78 of the 159 oil fields.
 Most of Nigeria's oil fields are small and scattered, and as of 1990, these small fields accounted for 62.1% of all Nigerian production.
 This contrasts with the sixteen largest fields which produced 37.9% of Nigeria's petroleum at that time.
 Petrol was Nigeria's main import commodity until 2021, accounting for 24% of import volume.

 The Niger Delta Nembe Creek oil field was discovered in 1973 and produces from the middle Miocene deltaic sandstone-shale in an anticline structural trap at a depth of 2 to 4 km.
 In June 2013, Shell announced a strategic review of its operations in Nigeria, hinting that assets could be divested.
 While many international oil companies have operated there for decades, by 2014 most were making moves to divest their interests, citing a range of issues including oil theft.
 In August 2014, Shell said it was finalising its interests in four Nigerian oil fields.

-The supply of natural gas to Europe, threatened by the Russian invasion of Ukraine, is pushing projects to transport Nigerian natural gas via pipelines to Morocco or Algeria.
+The supply of natural gas to Europe, threatened by the Russo-Ukrainian war, pushed projects to transport Nigerian natural gas via pipelines to Morocco or Algeria.
 As of May 2022, however, there are no results on this yet.

+Thanks to the success of the Dangote refinery, which opened in 2023, Nigeria is transforming from an oil exporter into a fuel and fertiliser exporter.